 Charitable solicitations on designated County roadways and at designated County intersections shall be limited to charitable organizations defined under the provisions of N.J.S.A.
 45:17A-20.

 In order for a charitable organization, as defined above, to be considered for approval of permission to conduct solicitation activities, the organization must first secure the concurrence of the local municipality where the organization is situated and/or in which the solicitation activity is to be conducted.
 Municipal approval shall be pursuant to authorization by a municipal ordinance enacted pursuant to N.J.S.A.
-39:4-60, and it shall be the responsibility of the charitable organization, at least 30 days prior to the scheduled solicitation event, to submit a copy of the ordinance to the Clerk of the Atlantic County Board of Chosen Freeholders ("Board"), along with a completed signed and dated application form as developed by the County of Atlantic ("County") for the solicitation event.
+39:4-60, and it shall be the responsibility of the charitable organization, at least 30 days prior to the scheduled solicitation event, to submit a copy of the ordinance to the Clerk of the Atlantic County Board of County Commissioners ("Board"), along with a completed signed and dated application form as developed by the County of Atlantic ("County") for the solicitation event.